steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

 ---
 Domain models are in an inheritance chain so they can share common functionality such as file operations.
 <span style="color:red">
-Implementing a hierarchy of DTO models creates potential issues with DataAnnotation attributes sucn as Display(Name).
+Implementing a hierarchy of DTO models creates potential issues with DataAnnotation attributes such as Display(Name).
 </span>

 |DTO (HTTP)||Abstract Domain (DB)|